OpenNews/srccon/sponsors.md

 ## Event Sponsors

-Becoming an event sponsor is a great way of supporting SRCCON.
-Event sponsors recieve:
+Becoming an event sponsor is a great way to support SRCCON.
+Event Sponsors receive:

 * 1 free ticket to SRCCON.
 * Logo on sponsorship page of SRCCON website.